-Food and Nutrition at St James’ will equip students with the knowledge, understanding and skills required to cook and apply the principles of food science, nutrition and healthy eating.
+Food and Nutrition at St James’ aims to build global Catholic citizens by equipping students with the knowledge, understanding and skills required to cook and apply the principles of food science, nutrition and healthy eating.
 Our curriculum will encourage students to cook and enable them to make informed decisions about a wide range of further learning opportunities and career pathways as well as develop vital life skills that enable them to feed themselves and others affordably and nutritiously, now and later in life.

 During their time in Food and Nutrition pupils:

 - Demonstrate effective and safe cooking skills by planning, preparing and cooking using a variety of food commodities, cooking techniques and equipment